Trekking to Traveller's Pass from Sary Mogol: A Complete Guide with Views of Lenin Peak

 Where to sleep in Sary-Mogol

-Sary-Mogol, despite being a small and remote town, has some simple but cozy options for overnight stays.
-I stayed at the Nice Hostel, a family-run and very friendly place where the owners make you feel right at home.
-They include dinner and breakfast in the rate, and it is an excellent base for organizing the trek to Lenin Peak or simply resting after a day of traveling.
-The rooms are simple but comfortable, and it's one of those places where the warmth of the people makes up for any lack of luxury.
+I stayed at the Nice Hostel, a friendly, family-run place where the owners make you feel right at home.
+Dinner and breakfast are included in the rate, and it's an excellent base for organizing a trek to Lenin Peak or simply relaxing after a day of travel.
+The rooms are simple but comfortable, and it has a clean bathroom with a Western-style toilet.

 Useful tips for trekking to Lenin Peak